-If you don’t mind, occasionally here on my website, you will notice that I’ve referred to myself as “Pa”, a name to which I’ve grown quite attached and proud since Ava first gave to me eight years ago.
-While she was just learning to speak and how to identify the familiar people and things of her immediate and extended environments, Ava latched onto the syllable “pa” as being the money part of the word grandpa when she was learning how to successfully connect with her grandfather.
-During her first year of attendance in the local home daycare, I had infrequent occasion to pick Ava up at the end of her day.
-The other daycare students would gather round to say goodbye to Ava and to her lift “Paul”.
-Grandpa had morphed into Paul and with affectionate correction, Paul became Pa.
-Less than two years later her sister Sophie arrived and then, step by step and word by word, I’m so proud to report that the two of them have been comfortably calling me their Pa ever since.
+If you don’t mind, occasionally here on my website, you will notice that I’ve referred to myself as “Pa”, a name to which I’ve grown quite attached and proud since Goodness first gave to me eight years ago.
+While she was just learning to speak and how to identify the familiar people and things of her immediate and extended environments, Goodness latched onto the syllable “pa” as being the money part of the word grandpa when she was learning how to successfully connect with her grandfather.
+During her first year of attendance in the local home daycare, I had the opportunity to frequently pick Goodness up at the end of her day.
+The other daycare students would gather round to say goodbye to their friend and to her lift “Paul”.
+Grandpa had morphed into Paul, so with affectionate correction, Paul was able to re-himself to her daycare mates and officially become become Pa.
+Less than two years later her sister Gracious arrived and then, step by step and word by word, I’m so proud to report that the two of them have been comfortably calling me their Pa ever since…

 My Goodness Gracious!

-Although everyone in the family is genuinely happy to know that Ava seems to derive so much pleasure in all the physical aspects of her athletic pursuits, she can also be observed (and is so reported) to be easy to teach/coach and direct and she has a good relationship with her peers.
-Of course, once you start asking around, Ava’s father Ben and her maternal grandmother, Nanna, will both also claim that she was just like they were at her age; and if you were at all interested (and they could find it), they could show you their pictures/trophies/medals attesting to their successes as evidence confirming them being trees that Ava had so obviously not fallen far away from.
+Although everyone in the family is genuinely happy to know that Goodness seems to derive so much pleasure in all the physical aspects of her athletic pursuits, she can also be observed (and is so reported) to be easy to teach/coach and direct and she has a good relationship with her peers.
+Of course, once you start asking around, Goodness’ father Ben and her maternal grandmother, Nanna, will both also claim that she was just like they were at her age; and if you were at all interested (and they could find it), they could show you their pictures/trophies/medals attesting to all of their successes as evidence confirming them as being strong trees that Goodness had so obviously not fallen far away from.

-Sophie loves to sing and dance.
+Gracious loves to sing and dance.
 She is quite naturally gifted musically with perfect vocal pitch and a very pleasant tone.
 She also has an innate feel for rhythm that naturally serves her well when learning to sing new songs or when challenged by dance movement during her Saturday morning ballet lessons.
-Sophie also takes active takes interest in and has access to musical instruments that their father has brought home from his work for the family’s use.
-Sophie has already demonstrated a playful and comfortable interest in strumming her ukulele, tinkering on the family piano, or tapping away at the drum set in their basement.
-In the springtime, no extended visit with Sophie is likely to end without hearing or seeing a rehearsed version of her pre-St. Patrick’s day Ceilidh song or dance.
+Gracious also takes active interest in and has access to musical instruments that their father has brought home from his work for the family’s use.
+Gracious has already demonstrated a playful and comfortable interest in strumming her ukulele, tinkering on the family piano, or tapping away at the drum set in their basement.
+In the springtime, no extended visit with Gracious is likely to end without hearing or seeing a rehearsed version of her pre-St. Patrick’s day Ceilidh song or dance.

 My original intention was to host a website about my experience as a grandfather that I would call Chez Pa.
 Grandfathering is an activity that I enjoy and is of obvious interest to me and represents and includes me in a specific demographic cohort whose membership I thought it might be fun to explore.
 Sharing details about the grandfathering experience that include interests/activities/opinions and colourful snippets of someone’s highs and lows may be of interest to many other grandfathers out there that I already know or could or could get know better via website membership.

-My father Peter is Ava and Sophie’s great grandfather.
+My father Peter is Goodness and Gracious’ great grandfather.
 Peter and his wife Beatrice (my mom) maintain an active and involved interest in the knowing about and contributing to the girl’s wellbeing.
 Bea and Pete have five grandchildren and six great-grandchildren.
 I appreciate and love them both immeasurably.

-Harold is Ava and Sophie’s paternal grandfather.
-Harold and his wife Helen also maintain an active, supportive interest in how their son and his family are doing in their busy lives and in how they can directly contribute to their wonderful granddaughter’s nurturing and wellbeing.
+Harold is the girls paternal grandfather.
+Harold and his wife Helen also maintain an active, supportive interest in how their son and how his family is doing in their busy lives and in how they can directly contribute to their wonderful granddaughter’s nurturing and wellbeing.
 If my count is correct, Harold and Helen have fourteen grandchildren all living in Montreal.

 It seems as if I’ve come close to the end of my introductory musings on this my first blog post on my first website.
 I think that I’d like to close by providing you with a couple of context details that I think I’d be remis in not sharing at this early juncture of our website relationship…

 Choosing the name Chez Pa for my website is a personal acknowledgment that while Mark Le Blanc is primarily an English-speaking native Quebec resident who, although proud of his Quebec heritage, continues to struggle with being fully competent with the French language.
-Having necessarily learned to efficiently compensate for weaknesses I have identified, as required, I am also aware that Google translate will modify any written text for the benefit of the text’s author and potential readership.
-Tech translation support will be deployed accordingly….
+Having necessarily learned to manage/compensate for weaknesses I have identified, as required.
+I am also aware that Google translate will modify any written text for the benefit of the text’s author and his potential readership.
+AI Tech translation supports, therefore, will be deployed as required…

-One of the other introductory insights I want to identify and highlight in response to the opening inquiry about “how to be a pretty darn good grandfather” is that grandfathers make it their explicit business to be of active/loving and pretty darn good fathers to the daughter or son who graced you with the filial relationships being identified in your grandparenting.
+One of the other introductory insights I want to identify and highlight in response to the opening inquiry about the secrets of “how to be a pretty darn good grandfather” is that grandfathers make it their explicit business to be of active/loving and pretty darn good fathers to the daughter or son who graced them with the filial relationships being identified and celebrated in your grandparenting.
 The relationship I have and actively maintain with my daughter Gwendolyn has always been and will always be a primary and defining feature of my entire life…

 When You Love Them To Bits